-The Historic Carter House Society Inc. (HCHS) was organized in November 2010 and held their first official meeting in February 2011.
+The Historic Carter House Society Inc. (HCHS) was organized in November 2010 and held its first official meeting in February 2011.
 The organization was started by a group of ladies living in Carter Plantation who recognized the need to save the Carter House.
 The Federal-style raised house is located in Carter Plantation, Springfield, Louisiana and was listed on the National Register in 1979.
 It was built between 1817 and 1820 by Thomas Freeman who was a Free Man of Color.
 Mr. Freeman was not the only owner of the property to contribute to the history in the area because the owners that followed were either prominent businessmen or political leaders.
 In various articles and books it is referenced as the oldest plantation home in “The Free State of Livingston”.

 By working diligently in 2011 the HCHS formed a corporation, developed by-laws, wrote a business plan, and received their 501(c)(3) non-profit status from the IRS.
 Since the organization is a 501(c)(3) non-profit organization donations are tax deductible.